abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 becomes settled and clear.

 That exercise of coming back to the breath, the posture, and the body: how does it feel?
-Starting from the top of the head and feeling, ask:
-“Is there a sense of tension at the top of the head?
+Starting from the top of the head, ask: “Is there a sense of tension at the top of the head?
 The forehead, how can I relax that?
 What does it feel like around the eyes?
 Can I relax that?
 Can I soften that?
 Around the jaw, around the throat ...”
 You are paying attention and recognizing there is breathing—breathing in, breathing out.

 What does it feel like in the shoulders, in the arms?
 What’s a comfortable position for the arms?
 How can I hold them so that they hang